-Action: Install overpasses as road crossing structures for bats
+Install overpasses as road/railway crossing structures for bats

-Overpasses (solid structures such as bridges built for pedestrians or vehicles) may help to guide bats safely over roads.
-This would both reduce the number of bats killed on roads and increase the permeability of roads for bats to maintain connectivity across the landscape.
+Overpasses (solid structures such as bridges built for pedestrians, vehicles or specifically for wildlife) may help to guide bats safely over roads or railways.
+This would both reduce the number of bats killed and increase the permeability of roads/railways for bats to maintain connectivity across the landscape.
 Studies have been summarised below if they provide data that can be used to assess effectiveness, such as a control or the proportion of bats that are or are not using overpasses.

-For evidence relating to bat gantries/bridges (wire or mesh structures), see ‘Install bat gantries or bat bridges as road crossing structures for bats’.
+For evidence relating to bat gantries/bridges (wire or mesh structures), see ‘Install bat gantries or bat bridges as road/railway crossing structures for bats’.

 Supporting evidence from individual studies